JimSeker/AndroidThings/README.md

 <b>WeatherStationRainbowHatonly</b> similar to google's weather station exampe, except only usable on the hat, plus uses button B and C.

+<b>SneseHAT Demo</b> is an example use the Sense Hat.
+Right only the LED matrix is used and you need a mouse and monitor.
+You can change colors of the LED matrix on the screen.

 Note: I have a respberry Pi, so this will be bias for the Pi.

 This is in early states and developer preview.  things are likely to change.